2025 Gaza European Hospital strikes: Tunnel

 According to the IDF, the tunnel, located 8 m beneath the hospital, was part of a large underground network that linked Hamas's Khan Yunis and Rafah brigades.
 It was built by Hamas and contained command and control rooms, weapons, and intelligence equipment.
 The IDF added that the tunnel was used as a command and control center during the October 7 attacks, and a company commander of the Golani Brigade's reconnaissance unit, identified as Maj.
 N., stated that it likely held hostages.
 Troops recovered weapons, ammunition, money, documents, and personal belongings of Sinwar and Shabana, such as ID cards and drivers licenses, while searching the tunnel.

 The tunnel was under six feet tall and around two feet wide.
 Its main chamber, around 20 m from the hospital's emergency room, displayed Israeli M16 rifles captured during the October 7 attacks as trophies, and further down the tunnel were several more rooms, including a kitchen.
-The floor of a small room, where Sinwar was said to had been killed, was stained with blood, but was mostly undamaged.
+The floor of a small room, where Sinwar was said to have been killed, was stained with blood, but was mostly undamaged.
 The IDF stated that it struck both sides of the hospital complex, blocking off a 20-metre section of the tunnel.